ewired/gjs-guide/docs/guides/gjs/intro.md

 date: 2018-07-25 16:10:11
 ---

-# GNOME Javascript Introduction
+# GNOME JavaScript Introduction

-Welcome to GNOME Javascript (GJS)!
-This first page details key differences from other Javascript frameworks you've used in the past.
+Welcome to GNOME JavaScript (GJS)!
+This first page details key differences from other JavaScript frameworks you've used in the past.

 ## Imports and Modules

 In GJS every file is treated as a "module" and any variable declared as using 'var' (or global scope) is exported.
 Each "module" is imported using the 'imports' object using the pattern imports.[fileName] where the file's literal name is fileName.js.
-If your fileName contains a character that is not a valid Javascript identifier you can access it using the object+key syntax: object['fileName'].
+If your fileName contains a character that is not a valid JavaScript identifier you can access it using the object+key syntax: object['fileName'].

 #### a.js: